-These are just to make you believe that they really know what they are doing and if you follow their recommendations you can achieve similar results.
+These are just to make you believe that they really know what they are doing and that if you follow their recommendations you can achieve similar results.

 Instead, they already own a lot of the stock before they recommend it to you.